What Is a School Nurse?

 What Are the Education Requirements for School Nurses?

 Nurses who hold an Associate's degree and even Licensed Professional Nurses are often eligible to apply for this type of position, although the National Association of School Nurses recommends hiring RNs with a 4-year BSN degree who have passed the NCLEX-RN exam.
-Most schools prefer to hire nurses who have a few years of experience under the belt in a clinical setting, as school nurses must make critical decisions without a doctor onsite to assist them.
+Most schools prefer to hire nurses who have a few years of experience in a clinical setting, as school nurses must make critical decisions without a doctor on-site to assist them.

 Are Any Certifications or Credentials Needed?

 The National Board of Certification for School Nurses (NBCSN) offers the certification for school nurses.
 It requires a Bachelor's degree and an RN license, as well as at least 1,000 hours of clinical experience within 3 years prior to taking the test.
-Since school nursing services are governed on the state level, each state may have their own set of certification or licensing requirements as well.
+Since school nursing services are governed on the state level, each state may have its own set of certification or licensing requirements as well.
 The National Association of School Nurses has affiliate chapters in each state that can help determine what additional requirements, if any, are necessary.
+Read more for further clarity on school nurse certifications.

 School nurses work in nearly all educational facilities, including public schools, private schools, vocational and/or alternative schools, and more.
 They can also work in international schools or on US military bases.
 While school nurses typically work in a health office on a school campus, budget cuts have increasingly forced employed school nurses to travel amongst schools in a particular district, for example.
 School nurses typically work daytime hours when school is in session, and many have summers, holidays, and other school breaks off.